 Highway Safety Improvement Program (HSIP)

-The Highway Safety Improvement Program (HSIP), a SAFETEA-LU program, aims to achieve a significant reduction in traffic fatalities and serious accidents through the implementation of infrastructure-related highway safety improvements.
+The Highway Safety Improvement Program (HSIP) aims to achieve a significant reduction in traffic fatalities and serious accidents through the implementation of infrastructure-related highway safety improvements.

 Recreational Trails Program